 - Look into your own eyes with the wonder of your 7-year-old self as you remember him or her.

 - Smile and keep smiling until your smile is genuine and deeply felt.

 2. Unhealthy belief about others

 - When you look through your friends’ social feed, be happy for them and fight the urge to feel resentment.
-The pleasure you take in their fortune, will let fortune know that you’re ready for your share.
+The pleasure you take in their success will let fortune know that you’re ready for your share.

 3. Unhealthy beliefs about the world

-If you’re the “keep-it-real” type, you may balk at this advice and think it’s all about wearing rose-colored glasses and not being honest.
-Far from it, practicing gratitude is one of the most honest things you can do.
-When you do, you’re acknowledging that the world owes you nothing and that everything you have is gift; yes, even the weave you paid for with the money you earned.
+If you’re the “keep-it-real” type, you may balk at this advice.
+You may be thinking that gratitude is all about wearing rose-colored glasses and not being honest.
+Far from it!
+Practicing gratitude is one of the most honest things you can do.
+When you do, you’re acknowledging that the world owes you nothing and that everything you have is a gift.
+Yes, even the weave you paid for with the money you earned.
 It’s all a gift.
 Be grateful and unhealthy beliefs about the world will begin to shift.